iden3/circom_old/README.md

 ```

 In this example we have shown how to design a top-down circuit with many subcircuits and how to connect them together.
 One can also see that auxiliary functions to do specific computations can be created.

+### More examples.

+You can find more examples in this library of basic circits [circomlib](https://github.com/iden3/circomlib)

 ## License